Your lights might be flashing with LED dimmer light flicker for any number of reasons, the most likely of which we’ll explore with possible remedies.

-Most dimmer switches have a range, and if you try to use more LEDs than what is within that range, the switch will overload and cause flickering and flashing.
+Dimmer switches have a load range and if you try to use more LEDs than it’s designed parameters the switch will overload and cause flickering and flashing.

 The minimum and maximum power of the dimmer switch is always stated on the packaging or at the back of the fixture itself.